 Continental stakes: Africa’s car map is being redrawn, with Morocco rising as an export hub while South Africa’s assembly model comes under pressure.

-Stellantis South Africa has put its planned Gqeberha car factory on pause and will decide its fate within months, as a surge of low-cost Chinese brands rewrites the economics of building vehicles in Africa’s most industrialised nation.
+Stellantis South Africa has put its planned Gqeberha car factory on pause and will decide its fate within months.
+A surge of low-cost Chinese brands is rewriting the economics of building vehicles in Africa’s most industrialised nation.

 Stellantis South Africa — an Opel assembly line, one of the group's brands